healthbadge/episimmer/Base Model/ReadMe.md

 On calling function generate_model(), corresponding model object should be returned.
 <br>
 Note : User can use all parameters given in agents.txt and intercation files.  <br>
-Below is a n example of probabilityOfInfection_fn function.
+Below is an example of probabilityOfInfection_fn function.

    	#Example 1
 		if contact_agent.state=='Symptomatic':